 Use Cases for NVMe Storage?

-Due to the benefits of NVMe storage, and its ability to be tunneled through different types of networks (including virtual private networks in cloud environments through NVMe/TCP) opens up a vast range of high performance, latency-sensitive, or IOPS-hungry use cases.
+NVMe storage’s benefits and ability to be tunneled through different types of networks (including virtual private networks in cloud environments through NVMe/TCP) open up a wide range of high-performance, latency-sensitive, or IOPS-hungry use cases.

 The Future is NVMe Storage

 No matter how we look at it, the amount of data we need to transfer (quickly) from and to storage devices won’t shrink.
-NVMe is the current gold standard for high performance and low latency storage.
-Making NVMe available throughout a network and accessing the data remotely becomes more and more popular over the still prevalent iSCSI protocol.
+NVMe is the current gold standard for high-performance and low-latency storage.
+Making NVMe available throughout a network and accessing the data remotely is becoming increasingly popular over the still prevalent iSCSI protocol.
 The benefits are imminent whenever NVMe-oF is deployed.

 The storage solution by simplyblock is designed around the idea of NVMe being the better way to access your data.
-Built from the ground up to support NVMe throughout the stack, it combines NVMe solid state drives into a massive storage pool, and enables the creation of logical volumes, with data spread around all connected storage devices and simplyblock cluster nodes.
-Simplyblock provides these logical volumes as NVMe over TCP devices, directly accessible from Linux and Windows.
-Additional features such as copy-on-write clones, thin provisioning, compression, encryption, and more are a given.
+Built from the ground up to support NVMe throughout the stack, it combines NVMe solid-state drives into a massive storage pool.
+It creates logical volumes, with data spread around all connected storage devices and simplyblock cluster nodes.
+Simplyblock provides these logical volumes as NVMe over TCP devices, which are directly accessible from Linux and Windows.
+Additional features such as copy-on-write clones, thin provisioning, compression, encryption, and more are given.

-You want to learn more about simplyblock, then read our feature deep dive .
-You want to test it out, then get started right away .
+If you want to learn more about simplyblock, read our feature deep dive.
+You want to test it out, then get started right away.

 Topics